 - Nursery and Garden Industry Queensland.

-For the latter 3 industries, the focus of RWUE-IF is on their production sectors.
+For the latter three industries, the focus of RWUE-IF is on their production sectors.

-Industry grants that have been awarded to date are summarised below:
+Industry and support grants that have been awarded to date are summarised below:

 |Canegrowers||Burdekin - on-farm irrigation system efficiency; dewatering bores; climate and soil/water information systems.